-- LOCATION DIVERSITY: The more places a video is embedded the more ‘important’ it must be (authority of location also important.
-Say: New York Times vs. friends FB stream
+- LOCATION DIVERSITY: The more places a video is embedded the more ‘important’ it must be (the authority of a location is also important.
+Say: New York Times vs. your friend’s FB stream)

 - LOCATION DISTANCE: How far way from the home page is the video embedded?